frankbraun/codechain/README.md

 - Source code management.
 Git and other VCS systems are good for that, Codechain can be used alongside them and solves a different problem.
-- Single source of truth (SSOT).
-Codechain requires a SSOT to distribute the current hash chain head, but that's outside of the scope for now.
-  DNS (plus DNSCrypt) or DNSSEC could be used.
-Gossiping of the current head would also work.
 - Code distribution (minimal support is provided via `codechain createdist` and `codechain apply -f`).
 - [Reproducible builds](https://reproducible-builds.org/).